encse/secchallenge2022/hardware/suspicious-van/solution/README.md

 0101 0101 0101 0101 0101 0101 0101 0101 0101 0001 1100 1101 1
 ```

 Great!
-I had some more hickups with not realizing that the message bits are sent in LSB order, but at the and managed to port the relevant parts of the C code to (ugly) Python:
+I had some more hickups with not realizing that the message bits are sent in LSB order, but at the end managed to port the relevant parts of the C code to (ugly) Python:

 ```python
 def decode_msg(msg):